Gryazzz/Pyber_Ride_Sharing_Matplotlib/README.md

 **ANALYSIS**

-1. Almost four - fifths (77,8%) of all drivers are from urban territtories.
+1. Almost four - fifths (77,8%) of all drivers are from urban territories.
 They make 87% of their rides in cities and the rest in suburbs and rural areas.
-With such a high numbers, these rides rise only 46% of company's proceeds.
+With such a high number, these rides rise only 46% of company's proceeds.
 2. Suburban rides make up only 26% of all rides, but the average fare is higher than that in cities, therefore they bring more than one third of a total revenue, that means that this area of activity can be developed in a future.
 3. Rural area fares are the most expensive ones - the average fare is almost 40% higher than the one in an urban city.
 With only 3% of all drivers and 5% of all rides, rural area brings more than 17% of a total revenue.